-Global Acoustics was engaged by Borg Construction Pty Ltd to undertake attended noise monitoring at sites around the Borg panel manufacturing facility (Borg) at Oberon, NSW.
+Global Acoustics was engaged by Borg Manufacturing Pty Ltd to undertake attended noise monitoring at sites around the Borg panel manufacturing facility (Borg) at Oberon, NSW.

-The survey purpose was to quantify and describe the acoustic environment around the site and compare results with limits specified in the Development Consent and Construction Noise Management Plan (CNMP).
+The survey purpose was to quantify and describe the acoustic environment around the site and compare results with limits specified in the Development Consent and Operational Noise Management Plan (ONMP).

-Attended environmental noise monitoring described in this report was undertaken during the day period on 23 August 2018.
+Attended environmental noise monitoring described in this report was undertaken during the evening and night period on 22 August 2018 and the day period on 23 August 2018.
 There were 4 attended monitoring locations as listed in Table 1.1 and shown in Figure 1.